noperson83/Sort_Files_2025/README.md

 project or genre and the file's modification timestamp.
 For example an image in the "Vacation" category is copied as `Vacation_20240101_101500.jpg`.
 Other file types keep their original names.
+If the AI classifier doesn't return a meaningful result (empty or `"Uncategorized"`), the parent folder name is used instead.